Statistical Estimations for Non-Ergodic Vasicek Model Driven by Two Types of Gaussian Processes: Introduction and main results

 \section{Introduction and main results}

 The Gaussian Vasicek-type model is known as the solution to the stochastic differential equation

-where the driven noise $G=\set{G_t: t\in[0,T ]}$ is a Gaussian process.
+where the {driving} noise $G=\set{G_t: t\in[0,T ]}$ is a Gaussian process.
 This model has a wide range of applications in many fields, such as economics, finance, biology, medical and environmental sciences.
 In the economic field, it has been used to describe the fluctuation of interest rates, please refer to \cite{huang 2012}.
-In the financial field, it can also be used as a random investment model in \cite{wu2020}.
+In the financial field, it can also be used as a random investment model, {see \cite{wu2020}}.

-When $ \theta>0$ (i.e., non-ergodic case), the statistical estimations for the Gaussian Vasicek-type model \eqref{Vasicekmodel0000} have been studied in \cite{Yuqian2020} and \cite{Sebaiy22021}.
+When $ \theta>0$ (i.e., non-ergodic case), the statistical estimations for the Gaussian Vasicek-type model \eqref{Vasicekmodel0000} have been studied in \cite{Yuqian2020} and \cite{Sebaiy22021} {based on continuous observations of $X$ over the time interval $[0, T]$}.
 Under a set of conditions, the asymptotic behavior of the estimators of the parameters $\theta$ and $\mu$ are obtained in \cite{Yuqian2020} and the joint asymptotic distributions of the estimators of the parameters $(\theta,\,\mu)$ and $(\theta,\,\alpha)$ with $\alpha=\theta\mu$ are derived in \cite{Sebaiy22021} (see Theorem~\ref{Eseiby theorem}).
-The fractional Brownian motion, the bi-fractional Brownian motion and sub-fractional Brownian motion are examples satisfying the set of conditions.
+The fractional Brownian motion (fBm), the bi-fractional Brownian motion and sub-fractional Brownian motion are examples satisfying the set of conditions.
 Clearly, the result of \cite{Sebaiy22021} is stronger than that of \cite{Yuqian2020}.
 When $G$ is the generalized sub-fractional Brownian motion with parameters $H',K\in (0,1)$, the asymptotic behavior of the estimators of $\theta$ and $\mu$ are shown in \cite{KX2023}.
-Moreover, non-Gaussian Vasicek-type models driven by Hermite process and Liu process are investigated in \cite{Yuqian2020} and \cite{wei2023} respectively.
+Non-Gaussian Vasicek-type models driven by Hermite process and Liu process are investigated in {\cite{NT 19,Yuqian2020}} and \cite{wei2023} respectively. {Moreover, based on discrete observations of $X$ over the time interval $[0, T]$, the asymptotic properties of the least squares estimators of $(\theta, \mu)$ are investigated for stationary case in \cite{xiaoyu2019a} and for explosive case in \cite{jiang 2014} when $G$ is a fractional Brownian motion. }

 The aim of this paper is to study the statistical estimation for a non-ergodic Gaussian Vasicek-type model